mattupstate/cubric/README.md

 ### Create an Application Context

 An application context is the environment under which an application runs.
 Cubric is primarily developed for Python applications.
 More specifically WSGI applications that are run using nginx, uWSGI, and supervisor.
-To create and application context on the server, add the following value to your Fabric environment:
+To create and application context on the server run the following command:

-    app_context = cubric.contrib.servers.ubuntu.default.WsgiApplicationContext

-Then create the context by running:

     $ fab -c your_rcfile create_app_context